 A successful businesswoman and entrepreneur, Cr Marcus brings a wealth of experience having ran successful retail and building businesses and currently, co-ordinates large scale events across the City.

-Craig Bray (Parks Victoria Representative) Craig is the Manager of Parks Victoria’s Western Melbourne District.
-The district includes visitor attractions such as Werribee Park, Brimbank Park, Organ Pipes National Park, Woodlands Historic Park and various other parks and reserves stretching from Craigieburn in the north to Point Cook in the south.
-Together these parks and reserves attract over 500,000 visitors annually.
-Craig has over 25 years’ experience managing high profile parks, bio regions and other tourism assets across the state.
+Craig is the Manager of Parks Victoria’s Western Melbourne District.
+The district includes popular visitor attractions such as Werribee Park, Brimbank Park, Organ Pipes National Park, Point Cook Coastal Park and various other parks and reserves.
+The district covers a geographic area from Craigieburn in the north to Point Cook in the south and together these parks and reserves attract over 2,000,000 visitors annually.
+Parks Victoria also hosts local, regional, national and international events within these parks that provide social benefits and economic stimulus in the western suburbs of Melbourne.
+Craig has over 30 years’ experience managing high profile parks, bio regions and other tourism assets across the state.

-Asha Bee Abraham (Arts Industry Representative) Asha is the Industry Development Coordinator at Footscray Community Arts Centre (FCAC), and also coordinates Arts West, an alliance of artists and arts organisations.
-Arts West has an extensive and diverse reach, providing cultural services to over 200,000 people annually, collectively delivering the bulk of arts and cultural activities and engagement throughout Melbourne’s west.
-FCAC itself, makes a significant contribution to the Australian cultural footprint with an average visitation of 90,000 per year since 2015.
+Asha is the Industry Development Manager at Footscray Community Arts.
+As part of her role, Asha also coordinates Arts West, an alliance of artists and arts organisations with extensive and diverse reach.
+Collectively, Arts West delivers the bulk of arts and cultural activities and engagement throughout Melbourne’s west, providing cultural services to over 200,000 visitors annually.
+Footscray Community Arts itself makes a significant contribution to the Australian cultural footprint with on-site visitation over 100,000 per year.

 He has served as a Victoria Tourism Industry Council (VTIC) board member and has been a member of Tourism Australia’s market advisory panel.
 He is also a graduate of Destination Melbourne’s Tourism Industry Leadership Program.
 Richard has also worked as a judge on a range of tourism, business and student award programs.